-The District used a total of 23 Mosquito Locker traps in 2020 in Sacramento and Yolo Counties.
-A total of 132,124 mosquitoes were collected by these traps, and most (92%) were females.
-The most abundant species collected were, Cx. tarsalis, Cx. pipiens, An. freeborni, and Ae. melanimon.
+A total of 24 Gravid traps were used in 2021 in Sacramento and Yolo Counties for adult mosquito abundance tracking.
+A total of 63,090 mosquitoes were collected by these traps, and most (74%) were females.
+The most abundant species, as expected, were Cx. pipiens, followed by Cx. tarsalis, An. freeborni and Cs. incidens.
+Other mosquito species constituted less than 2% of the total collection.